SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 ## Purpose

-The Consciousness Circle Metadata Specification defines a metadata layer for content such as articles, essays, notes, repository documents, book sections, and other knowledge artifacts.
+The Consciousness Circle Metadata Specification defines a metadata layer for content such as articles, essays, notes, repository documents, book sections, social posts, and other knowledge artifacts.

 Its purpose is to support: